-\Catchment Area: Catchment areas in Derby can be seen by going to St Chads Catchment Map.
+Catchment Area: Catchment areas in Derby can be seen by going to St Chads Catchment Map.
 Please also see appendix A.

-- \\ Brothers or sisters (siblings): For the purposes of admissions, we class a brother or sister as having: - one or both natural parents in common - are related by a parent's marriage or are adopted or fostered.
+- Siblings: For the purposes of admissions, we class siblings as having: - one or both natural parents in common - are related by a parent's marriage or are adopted or fostered. - A child of a parent's partner living in the same family unit

-Note: A brother or sister must be living at the same address.
-Cousins are not classed as brothers or sisters.
+Note: A sibling must be living at the same address.
+Cousins are not classed as siblings